daphnei/weakvideo/README.md

 --dlibFacePredictor="${OPEN_FACE_ROOT}/models/dlib/shape_predictor_68_face_landmarks.dat \
 /data/faces/input_dir
 ```
+In the output directory, you will find:
+- `.jpg`s of the aligned face images extracted from each image in the input directory.
+- `face_data.pkl` which contains the vector representations of each detected face

 # Files in this repo
 - `data/ep{i}/CUTS.csv`: Contains the cuts computed by PySceneDetect for Episode i